 AEV is first calculated at the Investment Request stage.
 As the project progresses more detail will become available, the AEV will be revised and become a more accurate representation of the true cost.

-The following is a high-level overview of the IT Capital Planning process for investments under $2.5 million.
-Investments greater than $2.5 million require additional approvals and an endorsement by Information Technology Advisory Council.
+The following is a high level overview of the IT Capital Planning process for investments under $5 million AEV.
+Investments greater than $5 million require additional approvals.

 Today IT projects come in various forms and a question might come up as to what constitutes an IT project.
 Policy FM11 provides a definition of what is to be considered an IT project for the purpose of the policy.
 It includes: